 When planning to walk to school or anywhere, it’s important for you and your child to be prepared.
 Begin teaching pedestrian safety at a young age and continue to refresh their knowledge as they get older.
-When walking to school, know the potential dangers by familiarizing yourselves with the route to school.
+When walking to school, know the potential dangers by familiarizing yourself with the route to school.
 Pick a route that is direct and avoids crossing too many streets.
 Always cross at designated areas; it’s important to teach your child to cross the street safely.
-OSTA has created walking route maps to help your child walk to school safely.
+OSTA has created walking route maps as well as Walk&Roll Meetup Maps to help your child walk to school safely.
 Walk your route a few times before school starts so you can time it.

 Meet a friend at the same time every day and walk together.

 Wear bright or light-coloured clothing or reflective wear, especially at dusk or when it’s dark.

 When there’s no sidewalk, walk facing traffic in a single file.